shway0/Gpt/drafts/act_I/chapter_05.md

 She glanced at him sharply.
 "Yes, exactly that.
 How would you know such a thing?"

+"This one merely observes patterns," Wei replied carefully.
+"The display shows energy flowing opposite to standard cultivation currents."

+"That's advanced spiritual theory," Mei said, her voice a mixture of suspicion and fascination.
+"No servant should—"

-Before Wei could formulate a safe response, Inner Disciple Feng approached, his expression severe.
+Before Wei could respond, Inner Disciple Feng approached, his expression severe.
 "Outer Disciple Mei, report on your findings."

 Mei straightened immediately, turning her attention to her superior.
 "The ruins exhibit unusual spiritual resonance patterns, Senior Brother.
 They appear to be actively processing energy in ways that contradict standard cultivation principles."